Preparing Your Policies for Severe Weather

 Power outages.
 If the power goes out, you could be stuck with spoiled food in your refrigerator.
 This is built into your homeowners coverage and will help you re-fill your fridge when the power comes back on.

 Living expenses.
 In more serious cases, you might not be able to live in your home while it’s undergoing repairs.
-Whether you’re staying with family or in a hotel, you may be eligible to receive additional living expenses to cover the increased costs that are a result of your home being uninhabitable.
+Whether you’re staying with family or in a hotel, your policy includes loss of use coverage, which means you’re eligible to receive additional living expenses to cover the increased costs that are a result of your home being uninhabitable.
 Speak with your American Family Insurance agent to see where your limit stands, and if you should increase it.

 Other Types of Severe Weather Coverage